zephyrproject-rtos/trusted-firmware-m/docs/introduction/readme.rst

 ************
 Prerequisite
 ************
-Trusted Firmware M provides a reference implementation of PSA specifications.
+Trusted Firmware M provides a reference implementation of platform security architecture  reference implementation aligning with PSA Certified guidelines.
-It is assumed that the reader is familiar with PSA concepts and terms.
-PSA specifications can be found at
-`Platform Security Architecture Resources <https://developer.arm.com/architectures/security-architectures/platform-security-architecture>`__.
+It is assumed that the reader is familiar with specifications can be found at `Platform Security Architecture Resources <https://developer.arm.com/architectures/security-architectures/platform-security-architecture>`__.

 The current TF-M implementation specifically targets TrustZone for ARMv8-M so a